SanderGielisse/sandergielisse.github.io/_pages/cv.md

 {% include base_path %}

+Welcome to my CV page.
+Here, you will find a comprehensive overview of my academic and professional achievements, as well as my skills and qualifications in the field of computer science.

 Education
 ======
 * BSc in Computer Science, Intelligent Data Analysis Track, Delft University of Technology, 2020